PaolaRB/final_project/README.md

 ### Abstract

-Derived from UCI Machine Learning Repository, a brest cancer dataset is available and it represents the features computed from digitized image of a fine needle aspirate (FNA) of a breast mass.
+Derived from UCI Machine Learning Repository, a brest cancer dataset is freely available in python's sklearn library and it represents the features computed from digitized image of a fine needle aspirate (FNA) of a breast mass.
 Using these dataset, the understanding of this characteristics and its relationships could impact in the prediction of malignant or bening cancer.
 To achieve this I have used some machine learning classification methods to fit a function that can predict the discrete class of new input.